 - 1/2 tsp baking soda

-- Preheat the oven to 375 degrees.
-Lightly grease a 12-cup muffin tin with butter or cooking spray or line with paper muffin cups.
+- Preheat the oven to 400℉.
+Grease a 12-cup muffin tin with butter or cooking spray, or line with paper muffin liners.
 Set aside.

-- In a medium mixing bowl, sift together the cornmeal, flour, baking powder, baking soda, salt and spices.
+- In a large mixing bowl, combine the cornmeal, flour, baking powder, baking soda, and salt.
+Set aside.